-Arguments rage as to whether business valuation is a hard-and-fast science, with a formula that can be rolled out over and over again, or more of an art, requiring creative thinking and a keen sense of the nuances of this particular business.
+Arguments rage as to whether business valuation is a hard-and-fast science, with a formula that can be rolled out repeatedly, or more of an art, requiring creative thinking and a keen sense of the nuances of this particular business.
 As is so often the case, the truth is somewhere in between – we’d argue that if the science comes first, then the art can follow afterwards.

 First steps: hard metrics

-Many different methodologies are used to value private businesses on the basis of hard figures.
+Many different methodologies are used to value private businesses based on hard figures.
 You might use a multiple of earnings or profits.
 You might use a multiple of sales revenues.
-For businesses that have already undergone an investment round, you might start there and calculate a ‘life’ based on milestones achieved sense.
+For businesses that have already undergone an investment round, you might start there and calculate a ‘life’ based on milestones achieved since.

 The point is, there are many different methodologies to choose from, and the right model – or, more likely, combination of models – for your business is going to depend on – well – your business.
 However, almost every methodology will consider three core factors.
 First – the business’s free cash flow.
 That is, how much revenue it generates today.
 Second – the business’s cost of capital.
 That is, the rate it has to pay on any capital it has already raised.
 And third – expected growth.
 This one, of course, is self-explanatory.

 Collectively, these factors give a picture of the business’s current health and projected future, which need to be considered together in order to value the organisation.

 Second steps: the art of positioning and weighting